 List of the pros of banning homework

 For modern students, the reality of the homework is that we don’t know if it is helpful to have an extra task assigned to the student outside of the class.
-Every study has shown many flaws which cause the data collected to be uncertainty at best & Students also search on the internet someone do my homework online.
+Every study has shown many flaws which cause the data collected to be uncertainty at best & Students also search on the internet someone do my homework for me online.
 However, there is some information to recommend that students in secondary school or higher can get benefit from limited homework, banning it for younger students seems to be beneficial for their learning experience.

 Teachers are often looking at homework stress in the classroom today more than before.
 About 25% of grade school teachers say that they have seen stress in the students regarding homework.
 It can have a tremendous adverse impact on students if they are dealing with the impact of homework.